-Laura brings her passion for community engagement, wellbeing, and advocacy to her role as EVGPT board member.
+Laura brings her passion for community engagement, wellbeing, and advocacy to her role as EV Board member.

-She aims to support EVGPT in the continued enhancement and delivery of quality education and support for GP registrars, supervisors, and the communities they serve.
+She aims to support EV in the continued enhancement and delivery of quality education and support for GP registrars, supervisors, and the communities they serve.

 Letitia is a GP Anaesthetist based in West Gippsland and a fellow of the RACGP.
 Her clinical work is a combination of hospital anaesthetics and general practice with a focus on providing quality acute care within rural communities.

 Letitia’s governance experience includes Board roles with SGPT and now EV, first as a GP registrar and now as a fellow.
 She currently chairs the Latrobe Baw Baw Clinical council for the Gippsland PHN, the Medical Staff Association of West Gippsland Hospital and sits on the Clinical Governance committee for West Gippsland Hospital.
 She is also on the Joint Consultative Committee of Anaesthesia (JCCA) which is the governing body of GP anaesthetics in Australia.

 Letitia strongly believes in providing local doctors with the skills they need to provide the services required by their community, and as a part of this has completed advanced skills in paediatrics, anaesthetics and has worked as a senior doctor in emergency.